 The very first Tribunal decision on the level of consideration and compensation payable by an operator to a site provider under the new Electronic Communications Code was published last year.

-In the case of EE Limited & Hutchinson 3G Limited v LB Islington the Tribunal ruled that the value of the Code rights is just £50 in a decision that will be viewed as a victory for operators, and sets the sort of precedent that site providers had been fearing, and many of their agents had been assuring them would not happen.
+In the case of EE Limited & Hutchinson 3G Limited v LB Islington the Tribunal ruled that the value of the Code rights is just £50 in a decision that will be viewed as a victory for operators and sets the sort of precedent that landlords had been fearing.

-The Tribunal ruled that the value of the Code agreement in this case is £50, taking account of what it Christens the 'no-network assumption'.
+The Tribunal ruled that the value of the Code agreement in this case is £50, taking account of what it christened the 'no-network assumption'.

-- This term will quickly become as prevalent in the telecoms world as the term ‘no-scheme world’ is to compulsory purchase practitioners.
-It relates to the wording of Para 25(3) of the new Code which requires the assessment of consideration to assume that the right that the transaction relates to does not relate to the provision or use of an electronic communications network.
-As the Tribunal explains, the obvious purpose of this ‘is to exclude from the assessment of consideration any element of value attributable to the intention of the operator to use the site as part of its network’
+This term will quickly become as prevalent in the telecoms world as the term ‘no-scheme world’ is to compulsory purchase practitioners.
+It relates to the wording of Para 25(3) of the new Code which requires the assessment of consideration to assume that the right does not relate to the provision or use of an electronic communications network.
+As the Tribunal explains, the obvious purpose of this ‘is to exclude from the assessment of consideration any element of value attributable to the intention of the operator to use the site as part of its network’.